1 Overview

 - Highway boundary information - Submit a request to find the boundary of a property or land with the highway.

-- Description, including site layout plans of the proposed development and schedule of uses.
+- description, including site layout plans of the proposed development

-- Summary of reasons supporting site access/highway works proposals, including plan (scale 1:200 or similar) with achievable visibility splays indicated.
+- summary of reasons supporting site access/highway works proposals, including plan (scale 1:200 or similar) with achievable visibility splays indicated and forward and inter visibility splays if required

-- Design Audit of proposed highway works, including identified departures from standards.
+- design audit of proposed highway works, including identified departures from standards (if applicable)

-- Final stage 1 Road Safety Audit of proposed highway works and RSA Audit Response Report (in line with GG119), including amended plans as necessary.
+- final stage 1 Road Safety Audit of proposed highway works and RSA Audit Response Report (in line with GG119), including amended plans as necessary (if applicable)

-- Parking strategy, including provision of parking for all modes of transport, using the new WSCC guidance on parking at new developments issued in September 2020.
-(For developments in Arun, Crawley and the South Downs National Park, please refer to their own parking guidance documents.)
+- parking strategy, including provision of parking for all modes of transport, using the county council guidance on parking at new developments (for developments in Arun, Crawley and the South Downs National Park, refer to their own parking guidance documents)

 In terms of our chargeable services, we now require payment to be made before a meeting can be booked in with one of our officers.
 If paying by invoice, then this can be done once an invoice has been issued.

 Extra information submitted after an initial submission, but before a meeting, will have to be done so in a reasonable time to allow officers time to review this before a meeting.
-Extra information submitted in the 48 hours prior to any meeting may result in the meeting being cancelled and re-arranged to allow our officers time to review the information and prepare.
+Extra information submitted in the 2 working days prior to any meeting may result in the meeting being cancelled and re-arranged to allow our officers time to review the information and prepare.

 After submitting your request for advice, you will be contacted for payment of the non-refundable fee for our chargeable services.
 For free written advice, you will receive an email confirmation that the request has been booked in.